You own a small business and you have an online store.

 Then select “Google Ads” and insert the Customer ID of the Google Ads account you want to link to your Google Merchant Center.

 Keep in mind you’ll still have to approve the link from the Google Ads side of things.
 You do this by clicking the gear icon and clicking the “view account” button under the “linked accounts” tab.

-Then just choose to “approve” or “reject” the link.
+Then choose “approve” or “reject.”

 With your Google Merchant Center and your Google Ads account linked, you can now feed your product data into your search campaigns and product listing ads.